<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 • Price: $10,099

-While we all lament the loss of the damn-fine Honda XR650R, we find solace in knowing Honda has converted their big 450 enduro into a proper street-legal dual sport bike.
+While we all lament the loss of the damn-fine Honda XR650R, we find solace in knowing Honda has converted its big 450 enduro into a proper street-legal dual sport bike.

 Based heavily around the gnarly 450R enduro racer, the 450L gets slightly softer suspension, slightly revised power delivery, and slightly tweaked suspension geometry for a more planted feel.